epogrebnyak/haskell-intro/README.md

 <!--Hoping to organise the classes for future reference.
 Also [notes.hs](notes.hs) has unsorted links and code bits.-->

 **Acknowledgement**.
 We were lucky to have [Yuras](https://twitter.com/shumovichy) as a tutor in Haskell for this small course at the end of 2018.
-Yuras knows 150% of Haskell, but he adjusted instruction according to our prior knowledge (or, rather, ignorance).
-Initially we wanted to learn *['just some functional concepts'](how_we_started.md)*, but Haskell proved very immersive and engaging.
+Yuras knows 150% of Haskell, but he adjusted instruction according to our [prior knowledge (or, rather, ignorance)](how_we_started.md).

 ## Reading